 The Morgan Stanley research shows that Cybersecurity is the number one concern when adopting IoT.
 What were once intimate places, such as cars, schools, and homes create specific challenges from a security and privacy perspective.
 It’s a certainty that consumers will most likely want to keep their privacy; however, wearable devices and objects will make that nearly impossible.
 Consumers aren’t the only ones, companies don’t want to have their valuable asset – information – exposed to hacker attacks in the cloud.
 The main concern topics found on this research are:

 - Upfront investments: 30%

 - Data integrity: 23%

 The security of data is a growing concern for every business segment and for every company within the market, but even more so for consumers who are willing to rely on universal connectivity.
 Manufacturers are also concerned about the IoT’s potential vulnerabilities, but the question that remains is: what kind of threats is IoT about to face?
 It’s possible to list IoT threats under three different categories:

 Many industry experts, see the security threats of the Internet of Things as potentially crippling to systems.
 By having critical infrastructure components, IoT is a potential target for national and industrial espionage, as well as denial of service and other types of attacks.

 IoT will open a wide range of opportunities when it comes to new markets to be explored, new forms of interaction among different systems but, it will need to have a and safe structure that is built from the bottom to the top is a necessity to ensure a secure and safe IoT with customer privacy protected.

-Thinkdm2 has been helping organizations market their technology since the days of the palm piolet.
+Thinkdm2 has been helping organizations market their technology for over 25 years.
 Like our insights?
-Check out our eBook.
+Visit our blog for more of our content.